-83. Montenegro noted the efforts to protect children's rights, but regretted that a high number of children were engaged in child labour.
-Montenegro expressed concern at the perpetration of extrajudicial killings of suspected drugs dealers.
+83. Montenegro noted the efforts to protect children's rights but regretted that a high number of children were engaged in child labour.
+It expressed concern at the extrajudicial killings of suspected drugs dealers.

-84. Morocco commended the Philippines for initiatives to promote socio-economic rights through poverty reduction programmes, improving access to education and promoting employment, as well as for its action to combat human trafficking.
+84. Morocco commended the Philippines for initiatives to promote socioeconomic rights through poverty reduction programmes, improve access to education and promote employment, as well as for its action to combat human trafficking.

-85. Mozambique noted with appreciation the implementation of the Ten-Point Socioeconomic Agenda, which led to a drastic reduction of poverty, and commended the progresses achieved on gender equality.
+85. Mozambique noted with appreciation the implementation of the 10-point socioeconomic agenda, which had led to a drastic reduction in poverty, and commended the progress achieved on gender equality.

-86. Myanmar stated that the response to the threat by the illegal drugs use should be left to the government and took positive note of recent measures in the environmental sphere.
+86. Myanmar stated that the response to the threat posed by illegal drug use should be left to the Government and took positive note of recent measures with regard to the environment.